 This can be fun yet challenging, and the last thing you want to do is wound an animal that might go on to suffer indefinitely.
 Keep in mind that any shot fired at an animal needs to be a clean kill.
 There’s simply no excuse for inflicting unnecessary or preventable pain.

 A scope is an ideal solution for this potential problem.
 Whatever zoom features your scope may provide, it will increase your accuracy in identifying your target regardless of the environment.
+For some good recommendations of scopes click here.

 The Type of Ammo You’ll Need